A 24-hour guide with 8 cool things to do in Santa Fe New Mexico, this hot spot on America’s culinary and cultural map

 Get a feel for the vast and unforgiving New Mexican landscape by trekking dry, semi-arid trails to the west of the city.
 El Camino Del Real de Tierra Adentro or the Spanish Interior Kings Road, has linked Mexico City to North America for centuries.
 Follow a section of this trail to get a feel for New Mexico’s harsh conditions and brutal beauty.

-Alternatively head to the mountains that flank the city on it’s eastern side.
-Here you can hike in the shade through green pine forest with streams and waterfalls.
+Alternatively, head to the mountains that flank the city on its eastern side.
+Here you can hike in the shade through green pine forests with streams and waterfalls.

 # 2: Try the original breakfast burrito at Tia Sophia’s

 One of the best things to do in Santa Fe is to eat.
 Hungry yet?
-Head back into to town to start you day like the locals do, with burritos.
-You may know breakfast burrito’s as a Tex-Mex staple.
+Head back into town to start your day like the locals do, with burritos.
+You may know breakfast burritos as a Tex-Mex staple.
 You may even be aware that they were invented in New Mexico.
 But did you know they were invented right here in Santa Fe?
 Right here at Tia Sophia’s in fact (or so the story goes).

 #3 Stroll through the Santa Fee Historic District

 Expanding out from the Santa Fe Plaza is the historic district where you can explore a plethora of museums, boutiques and galleries.